 Deadlines, project changes, unforeseen obstacles, critical outages are only a few of the stressful issues that can arise in the IT world.
 We face these circumstances often and can feel a great deal of pressure to get them taken care of.

 “Pressure – The stress or urgency of matters demanding attention, The burden of physical or mental distress, The constraint of circumstances.”

 Working under pressure involves dealing with circumstances that can be constrained by time, resources, the difficultly of the task, all of these and more.
 It involves the stress that comes from dealing with a matter that must be taken care of on time.
 This pressure can lead to physical or mental distress.

 The first step in learning how to work under pressure is to maintain control.
 For some pressure brings up emotions that can cloud decision-making and inhibit your ability to deal with a problem.
 If you cannot set your emotions aside take those emotions and turn them into the energy needed to deal with the situation.

 Before you jump into action you must first evaluate the issue.

-Be sure you know exactly what the issue is before you try and resolve it.
-On the surface it may seem to be one thing, when in fact there is an underlying cause.
+Be sure you know exactly what the issue is before you try to resolve it.
+On the surface it may seem like one thing, when in fact there is an underlying cause.
 By jumping to conclusions and acting on the wrong issue you may in fact make it worse.
 Ask the important questions who, what, when, where, why to get to the root of the problem.